harsh-ps-2003/escrow/README.md

 `fedimint-cli module escrow info [ESCROW_ID]`

 Fetches information about a specific escrow transaction using its unique ID.

+*Can be used by buyer, seller and the arbiter!*

 ### 3. Claim Escrow